lerai-larak/bitcoin-two-node-regtest/README.md

 Using docker, it creates two bitcoin nodes which you can connect to from your local machine using bitcoin's RPC interface.
 With this setup which simulates remote nodes, your locally installed `bitcoin-cli` just connects to the nodes and issues commands.
 Your local bitcoin installation remains untouched and you can easily drop the docker container holding the nodes and start again from scratch.

+**Warning** this setup is for learning purposes only and therefore uses the `regtest` mode of running bitcoin.
+It is strongly advised that you do not try carrying out real transactions on using this setup.

 The `control_nodes.sh` script file contains functions that allow you to start, stop and remove the nodes.